 The multistep charge cycle optimizes the battery charging time in a safe manner.
-It features a trickle charge mode for a deeply discharged cell and a fast charging mode with a maximum current of 1.5 A. The ADP2291 controls the end of charge with a 4.2 V output voltage that is 1% accurate over line and temperature.
+It features a trickle charge mode for a deeply discharged cell and a fast charging mode with a maximum current of 1.5 A. The ADP2291 controls the end of charge with a $\overline{4.2~V}$ output voltage that is 1% accurate over line and temperature.
 It automatically recharges the battery if the cell voltage drops.
-When the input supply is removed, the part enters a low current state and reduces the current drawn from the battery to below 1 μ A.
+When the input supply is removed, the part enters a low current state and reduces the current drawn from the battery to below 1 $\mu A$ .

-The ADP2291 is available in both a small, 8-pin MSOP package and a 3×3 mm LFCSP package that is ideally suited for small, portable applications.
+The ADP2291 is available in both a small, 8-lead MSOP package and a $3 \times 3$ mm LFCSP package that is ideally suited for small, portable applications.